 The algebra of functions-linear, polynomial, rational, exponential, and logarithmic; solving equations and inequalities based upon these functions; systems of equations and matrix operations; conic sections; and sequences and series.
-Pre-requisite: MATH 108 and MATH 109 or instructor consent.
-(4 credit, 4 lecture, 0 lab)
+Pre-requisite: MATH 108 and MATH 109 or placement on NextGen Accuplacer at MATH 128 level.
+(3 credit, 3 lecture, 0 lab)